Sell In May And Go Away Is Very Bad Advice Based On Data

 Should You “Sell in May and Go Away”?

-No, you should not “Sell in May and Go Away.”
-Based on our research, every year is different; you cannot dissolve your portfolio of stocks and ETFs based on the fact there is an outdated stock market maxim.
-Very few people actually follow this advice because the market would crash every year in May if they did.
+No, you should not “Sell in May and go away.”
+Based on our research, every year is different; you cannot dissolve your portfolio of stocks and ETFs because there is an outdated stock market maxim.
+Very few people follow this advice because the market would crash every year in May if they did.

-In fact, the Best time to buy stocks is at the start of April.
+The best time to buy stocks is at the start of March because January and February are usually negative months.

 60 Years of Sell in May and Go Away Research

-This is an average, and there are, of course, years where these months will bring negative returns.
-An excerpt from the Liberated Stock Trader PRO Books and Training Course.
+This is an average, and there are years when these months will bring negative returns.

 Sell in May and Go Away Chart: 30 Years of Data